ReDI-School/fullstack_bootcamp/projects/02_twitter_clone/06_milestone/README.md

 ## **Overview**

-This optional milestone is designed for students who want to take their project to the next level AFTER completing milestone 1-3.
-If you haven't completed milestone 1-3 we strongly encourage you to finish them before starting this bonus milestone.
+This optional milestone is designed for students who want to take their project to the next level AFTER completing the previous 3 milestones.
+If you haven't completed the previous 3 milestones we strongly encourage you to finish them before starting this bonus milestone.

 In this recap Milestone, you will refine your understanding of **Next.js, Tailwind CSS, authentication, API integration, and global state management**.
-You will revisit concepts from **Milestones 5, 6, and 7**, applying improvements and optimizations to your **Twitter Clone project**.
+You will revisit concepts from earlier projects and milestones, applying improvements and optimizations to your **Twitter Clone project**.

 This is an opportunity to refactor your code, enhance the UI, and explore additional Next.js features.
 We will also introduce **middleware**, **incremental static regeneration (ISR)**, and **server components** as a **bonus milestone**.